nielsenjared/nielsenjared.github.io/content/blog/probabilities/index.md

 ---
 title: "Thinking in Probabilities"
-description: If you want superhuman abilities, learn to think in probabilities.
-We're not good at it and you will use this skill every day.
+description: If you want superhuman powers, learn to think in probabilities.
+Humans are not good at it and you will use this skill every day.
 You'll also be able to impress your friends with mind-blowing party tricks.
 date: 2023-05-12
 keywords: ['probability', 'probabilities']
 ---